 Merida have slimmed down the Crossway range for 2020 focusing on the key alloy framed models.
 The remaining models in this Merida Crossway review offer the same great blend of functionality and remain virtually unchanged for 2020.
 The colour schemes have all been revised but Merida have decided to stick with this winning formula this season.

 Perfect for leisure cycling and commuting, the Merida Crossway is a capable hybrid bike for riding on urban streets and cycle paths.
 Some models are even suitable for riding on bumpy gravel tracks and forest roads.
-The Merida Crossway we review here is available in two different flavours; the standard Crossway and the Crossway Urban.
+The Merida Crossway we review here is available in two different flavours.
 The Crossway models get a suspension fork and wide treaded tyres, so you can ride them on rough tracks as well as smooth roads.
-As the name suggests the Crossway Urban is built for city cycling and has ridged fork with narrower slick tyres for a more tarmac focused ride.
+As the name suggests the Crossway Urban is built for city cycling and has rigid fork with narrower slick tyres for a more tarmac focused ride.

 There are both unisex and women’s specific models available at a range of price points.
 There are two different frame quality levels and different specification levels.
 We look at this in more detail below.
 As with all Merida bikes, the Crossway represents excellent value for money.
 Merida are well known for their high-quality frames and every Crossway has a very competitive component spec for the price point.